-Despite a few advantages, regardless of the plan you choose, we found there are too many disadvantages to allow us to recommend Whitepages as a paying people search or background check service.
+Despite a few advantages, regardless of the plan you choose, we found there are too many disadvantages to allow us to recommend Whitepages.

 Searching a name in Whitepages is, in a word, a terrible experience.
 We found that ages are very rarely correct, and there are too many report duplicates for the same person.
 If you choose to pay per report, you may end up paying a large sum just trying to find the right report.
 We also found that first names and last names are not registered as such in some instances, and that many unrelated names that are displayed as results bear no resemblance to the name searched for.
 There is also no way to refine results other than city and state.

 In all the reports we accessed, most of the information we found was incorrect or outdated in some way.
 While we accounted for the inevitable mistake here and there due to the nature of people search and background check sites, Whitepages simply had too many for us to seriously recommend paying for it.